Skip to main content

 Assistant Professor (Occupational Therapy)

-Dr Margaret Lawler is an Assistant Professor in Psychology at the School of Medicine, Trinity College Dublin.
-Margaret's research spans psychology and public health, focusing on the social contexts that shape adolescent health behaviours and wellbeing, and the role of physical activity in enhancing mental health.
-Margaret is currently leading a cross-university collaboration investigating the effects of social connection, physical activity, and coping behaviours on students' perceived stress and mental wellbeing (Funded by TCD Research Boost Award, 2024).
-Margaret has also led quantitative and qualitative research projects exploring the suitability and acceptability of social prescribing for supporting children and young people's mental health and wellbeing.
-These projects were funded by an IRC New Foundations Award (2022) and TCD MED Research Seed Award (2022).
+Dr Margaret Lawler is an Assistant Professor of Psychology in the School of Medicine, Trinity College Dublin.
+Margaret's research focuses on adolescents' health and wellbeing with a particular emphasis on the social contexts that shape physical activity participation and behaviour change.
+Her research interests also include the role of physical activity and community-based approaches (e.g. social prescribing) in supporting children and young people's mental health and wellbeing.
+Dr Lawler has led quantitative and qualitative funded research projects exploring the suitability and acceptability of social prescribing for supporting children and young people's wellbeing.
+She is also a co-applicant on a recently funded HRB SDAP Award (2025) exploring the impact of digital and real-world leisure activities on adolescents' mental health.
 Prior to taking up her academic post, Margaret completed a Postdoctoral Research Fellowship in the School of Psychology, Trinity College Dublin, which involved delivering, implementing, and evaluating community-based peer-led health behaviour change interventions for at-risk adolescents in marginalised communities.
-Margaret's PhD, funded by a Government of Ireland Postgraduate Scholarship, explored the psychosocial predictors of adolescents' physical activity patterns and behaviour change over one year.
-Margaret holds a Bachelor's degree in Sport Science and Health (1st Class Hons) from Dublin City University, a Graduate Higher Diploma in Psychology (1st Class Hons), Postgraduate Diploma in Statistics, and a Structured PhD in Child and Youth Research (Psychology) from Trinity College Dublin.
+Her PhD, funded by a Government of Ireland Postgraduate Scholarship, explored the psychosocial mechanisms underpinning adolescents' physical activity patterns and behaviour change over one year.
 Margaret is a Chartered Health Psychologist of the Psychological Society of Ireland and a member of the European Health Psychology Society.
-She is an editorial board member for the International Journal of Behavioral Nutrition and Physical Activity and a member of the All Ireland Social Prescribing Network Research and Evaluation Committee.
+She is an editorial board member for the International Journal of Behavioral Nutrition and Physical Activity and an active member of the All Ireland Social Prescribing Network Research and Evaluation Committee.
+Margaret holds a PhD in Psychology from Trinity College Dublin.

 Applied Psychology Behaviour Change BODY IMAGE CHILDHOOD AND ADOLESCENCE Developmental Psychology Health Psychology Latent Class Analysis Mindfulness MOTIVATION motivational interview PHYSICAL ACTIVITY SELF-DETERMINATION THEORY SPORT